 Jacquie taught English in Guinea-Bissau on a short term mission with WEC.
 Read Jacquie's story.

-Guatemala s a country in Central America bordered by Mexico to the north and west, Belize and the Caribbean to the northeast, Honduras to the east, El Salvador to the southeast and the Pacific Ocean to the south.
+Guatemala in Central America is bordered by Mexico to the north and west, Belize and the Caribbean to the northeast, Honduras to the east, El Salvador to the southeast and the Pacific Ocean to the south.

 With an estimated population of around 16.6 million, it is the most populated country in Central America.
 Its capital and largest city is Nueva Guatemala de la Asunción, also known as Guatemala City.

 The territory of modern Guatemala once formed the core of the Maya civilization, which extended across Mesoamerica.
 Most of the country was conquered by the Spanish in the 16th century, becoming part of New Spain.
 Guatemala attained independence in 1821.

 From the mid to late 19th century, Guatemala experienced chronic instability and civil strife.
 Beginning in the early 20th century, it was ruled by a series of dictators backed by the United Fruit Company and the United States government.